muhanzhang/LinkPrediction/README.md

 The "WLNM.m" file contains three models: 1) logistic regression, 2) neural network by Torch, and 3) neural network by MATLAB.
 Please change _model_ in the file according to your need.

-If you want to run the Torch neural network (features GPU acceleration) in your Linux server, please use the following command to start MATLAB.
+If you want to run the Torch neural network (features GPU acceleration) in your Linux server, and your MATLAB cannot succesfully load cunn, please try the following command to start MATLAB.
 This will replace the MATLAB's libstdc++.so.6 with the system's default one (for successfully loading cunn of Torch inside MATLAB).

     LD_PRELOAD="/usr/lib64/libstdc++.so.6" matlab

-Then, in MATLAB, type
+In MATLAB, type

     Main